Who are our HANDMADE to market members & mentors

 Learn more and contact Josemarie here.

-Learn more and contact Jonathan here.
+Learn more and contact Maria here.

-Learn more and contact Genie here.
+Learn more and contact Oleksii here.

 • LUM is a slow fashion brand rooted in reverence , for heritage, for craftsmanship, and for the quiet power of handmade things.